 Some survivors experience a milder form of pure alexia, meaning they can read but at a much slower pace.
 When this is the case, speech-language pathologists may recommend verbal reading exercises, such as reading a certain text out loud for 30 minutes every day.

 Once you have “mastered” this text, you can move onto a more challenging piece of text and repeat the same process.
-In a letter-by-letter reading comprehension study, survivors showed significant improvements in their reading ability both comprehension and speed within two months.
+In a letter-by-letter reading comprehension study, individuals with pure alexia showed significant improvements in both reading comprehension and speed within two months.

 6. Try a tactile or kinesthetic treatment

-The goal is that over time, survivors will practice naming each letter and then eventually say it out loud.
+Over time, survivors can practice naming each letter they trace and eventually say the letter and its sound out loud.

 Tactile and or kinesthetic treatments can take some time but are proven to be effective.
-Studies showed that two out of three survivors improved significantly and went from naming a single letter, to reading full sentences.
+Studies have shown that two out of three survivors improved significantly and went from naming a single letter to reading full sentences.

 7. Participate in visual field therapy programs

 When a brain injury affects the ability to read, it may not result in pure alexia but rather hemianopic alexia.
-Survivors with hemianopic alexia lack the ability to plan proper eye movements to fully absorb the text in front of them.
-They can often read individual words well but struggle with reading along a line of text.
+Survivors with hemianopic alexia lack the ability to plan proper eye movements to fully absorb the text in front of them, often missing an entire side of a page of text.
+They can often read individual words well, but struggle with reading along a line of text.

-In this situation, your SLP will likely guide you through exercises to help train you to notice what is on the affected side, such as visual scanning training.
-To do this, draw a line down the side of a page with a highlighter and then scan the page all the way until you reach the highlighter mark.
+In this situation, your OT or SLP will likely guide you through exercises to help train you to notice words on your affected side, such as visual scanning training.
+One way to do this is to draw a line down the side of the page with a highlighter, then either start each line at the highlighter mark or scan the page until you reach the highlighter mark, depending on which side of your visual field is affected.
 This will help train the brain to make eye movements that span across the entire text.

 8. Take advantage of adaptive technology